Carleton Putnam: Race and Reason

 Putnam's best known work is Race and Reason: A Yankee View (1961), a book critical of desegregation which originated in a letter he wrote to Dwight Eisenhower protesting about the end of segregation in U.S. public schools.
 According to Putnam, the immediate impetus for his letter to Eisenhower was the concurring opinion of Justice Frankfurter in Cooper v.
 Aaron, 358 U.S. 1 (1958), which Putnam refers to as "the recent Little Rock case".
 Elsewhere in the book Putnam critiques Brown v.
 Board of Education, 347 U.S. 483 (1954), calling for its reversal.

 Psychologist Henry Garrett wrote the introduction.
 In his review of the book for the American Bar Association Journal, Stuart B. Campbell wrote:

 The purpose of the book is to direct public attention to the danger inherent in the integration decision (Brown v.
 Board of Education, 347 U. S. 483), to demonstrate its fallacious foundation, and to point out the remedy available to prevent possible national disaster.

 Putnam hoped the book would educate the American people "in the principles upon which our republic was based and through which it grew to greatness.
 Neither equality nor integration were among them."

-After Race and Reason: A Yankee View was made required reading for high school students in Louisiana, the American Association of Physical Anthropologists (AAPA) passed a resolution condemning it.
-Louisiana-born Neo-Nazi, Ku Klux Klan leader and former politician David Duke has cited that reading Race and Reason in when he was a teenager in 1964 and taking in the assertions in the book led to what Duke called his "enlightenment", this book and what it purported convinced Duke that blacks were inferior to whites and that whites were superior to them in every way, leading to a racist worldview.
-Ultimately, it was Putnam's Race and Reason book that changed David Duke's life and led him to a lifetime of racism and by 1999, Duke was the most famous racist in the United States.
+After Race and Reason was made required reading for high school students in Louisiana, the American Association of Physical Anthropologists (AAPA) passed a resolution condemning it.
+Louisiana-born Neo-Nazi, Ku Klux Klan leader and politician David Duke said that reading Race and Reason as a teenager led to what Duke called his "enlightenment"; it convinced him that blacks were inferior to whites.

 Putnam also wrote a biographical book on Theodore Roosevelt's youth that was praised by Edmund Morris, the author of the best known biography of that president.
 Putnam admired Roosevelt's belief that "Teutonic (and) English blood is the source of American greatness".

 Carleton Putnam died of pneumonia on March 5, 1998.
 He was survived by his wife, Esther Mackenzie Willcox Auchincloss, a daughter, three grandchildren, a stepdaughter, and three step-grandchildren.
 He was previously married to Lucy Chapman Putnam.